rvhuang/rpg-map-factory/doc/getting-started.md

 # Getting Started

-The document contains a quick tutorial of creating map object on HTML page.
+The document contains a quick tutorial of creating a basic map object on HTML page.

 ## Prerequisites